c00lgat/OBSIDIAN/Introduction to Kubernetes.md

 The *container runtime*: Docker,
 The *Kubernetes version*: v1.25.3,
 The *status of the cluster* - running or stopped.
-The table also displays the *number of nodes*: 1 by default, the private IP address of the minikube cluster's control plane VirtualBox VM, and the *secure port that exposes the API Server to cluster control plane components, agents and clients: 8443.
+The table also displays the *number of nodes*: 1 by default, the *private IP address* of the minikube cluster's control plane, and the *secure port* that exposes the API Server to cluster control plane components, agents and clients: 8443.